An interdisciplinary initiative that brings together clinical, theoretical and artistic approaches to, and applications of, psychoanalysis

 Description: This clinical conference considers a range of issues relating to sexuality, as it exists in our consulting rooms today, from a clinical psychoanalytic perspective.
 The conference brings together clinical practitioners of psychoanalysis from a number of different traditions (Freudian, Kleinian, Lacanian, Jungian, Relational), who work in a range of settings (private practices, public services, training organisations), and in a variety of ways (with adults and/or children and adolescents, individuals, couples and groups).
 Speakers come from all the clinical psychoanalytic organisations operating in the South and North of Ireland: the Irish Forum for Psychoanalytic Psychotherapy (IFPP), the Association for Psychoanalysis & Psychotherapy in Ireland (APPI), the Irish Analytical Psychology Association (IAPA), the Irish Forum for Child and Adolescent Psychoanalytic Psychotherapy (IFCAPP), the Irish Group Analytic Society (IGAS), the Northern Ireland Institute for Human Relations (NIIHR), the Irish Psycho-Analytic Association (IPAA), the Irish School for Lacanian Psychoanalysis (ISLP), the Irish Circle of the Lacanian Orientation-New Lacanian School (ICLO-NLS), the Northern Ireland Association for the Study of Psychoanalysis (NIASP), and the British Psychoanalytic Council (BPC), and from a number of different traditions of psychoanalysis.
 This is the first time all of the psychoanalytic organisations on the island of Ireland have been invited to enter into dialogue about a topic of central importance to clinical practice.
 This conference will be of interest to psychoanalysts, psychotherapists, counsellors, psychologists, psychiatrists and psychiatric nurses.
 This is because adapted forms of psychoanalytic clinical concepts underpin most forms of psychotherapy and counselling, as the ideas of some of the discipline’s formative figures (Sigmund Freud, Carl Jung, Melanie Klein, Wilfred Bion, Jacques Lacan, Donald Winnicott, Anna Freud, Siegmund Heinrich Fuchs) operate as reference points for later developments, innovations, challenges and critiques.
 The emphasis in this conference will be on the sharing of ideas and discussion.

-The conference will focus on exploring five key questions:
+The conference focused on exploring five key questions:

 - What are the discourses of sexuality underpinning psychoanalysis, and how do they impact on clinical practice?